ryanstraits/ryanstraits.github.io/_posts/2015-07-21-growing-up-getting-older-part1.md

 <!-- break -->

-Though, you're always going to have those crazy outliers who are all too happy to exclaim, "I'm 33 and I feel great!"
+But you're always going to have those contrarian outliers that are all too happy to exclaim, "I'm 33 and I feel great!"
 Compared to your pre-33-year-old self, however, you objectively feel like crap.
 You just don't know it because, well, that's the fun thing about aging: it slowly sneaks up on you.

 Every year your body is going to suck just a little bit more.
 It's kind of a verifiable fact.

 Yes, by 33 your body has already started breaking down.
-They say that your [age 27 year](http://io9.com/5176536/your-brain-starts-deteriorating-by-age-27-say-neuroscientists
-) is [statistically](http://www.mindpowernews.com/BrainPeaks.htm) when your [mind's cognitive ability](http://news.bbc.co.uk/2/hi/health/7945569.stm
-) starts to trend downward.
-What MIT calls your ["fluid intelligence"](http://newsoffice.mit.edu/2015/brain-peaks-at-different-ages-0306?utm_content=buffer29268&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer) actually peaks at little earlier...at age 20.
-In turn, your body's metabolism starts it's long arc of decline at [around age 24](http://www.mensfitness.com/weight-loss/burn-fat-fast/ask-mens-fitness-what-age-does-persons-metabolism-start-significantly-slow).
+They say that your <a href="http://io9.com/5176536/your-brain-starts-deteriorating-by-age-27-say-neuroscientists" target=_blank>age 27 year</a> is <a href="http://www.mindpowernews.com/BrainPeaks.htm" target="_blank">statistically</a> when your <a href="http://news.bbc.co.uk/2/hi/health/7945569.stm" target="_blank">mind's cognitive ability</a> starts to trend downward.
+What MIT calls your <a href="http://newsoffice.mit.edu/2015/brain-peaks-at-different-ages-0306?utm_content=buffer29268&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer" target="_blank">"fluid intelligence"</a> actually peaks at little earlier...at age 20.
+In turn, your body's metabolism starts it's long arc of decline at <a href="http://www.mensfitness.com/weight-loss/burn-fat-fast/ask-mens-fitness-what-age-does-persons-metabolism-start-significantly-slow" target="_blank">around age 24</a>.

 "It's not fair," you might think, "20 is too young to start declining."
-But if you step back and look at the entire pantheon of human history, 20 is right at the cusp of our collective median age.
+And I think anyone over 20 would agree with you.
+But if you step back and look over the entire pantheon of human history, 20 is right at the cusp of our collective median age.
 200 years ago the average lifespan was *barely* 40 years.
 In that respect, 20-year-olds should be having mid-life crises and buying red convertibles.

 And all before they can legally drink.

 The older I get the more apparent it is that 21st century bodies just haven't caught up to humanity's expanding life expectancies yet.